Pills spilled over x-rays of a head to represent drug injury

 Drug companies are not the only potential parties at fault in a drug injury, however.
 Hospitals, pharmacies, and doctors are sometimes negligent in prescribing drugs, by:

-• Failing to inform patients of potential side effects or drug interactions;
+• Failing to inform patients of potential side effects or drug interactions

-• Failing to monitor a patient’s reaction to a medication;
+• Failing to monitor a patient’s reaction to a medication

-• Neglecting to find out whether the patient has a preexisting condition or allergy that could cause complications;
+• Neglecting to find out whether the patient has a preexisting condition or allergy that could cause complications

-• Ignoring manufacturer labels and instructions regarding risks and side effects;
+• Ignoring manufacturer labels and instructions regarding risks and side effects

-• Prescribing the wrong medication or wrong dosage.
+• Prescribing the wrong medication or wrong dosage

 Further, a negligent pharmacist may:

-• Mislabel prescription bottles;
+• Mislabel prescription bottles

-• Give patients medication meant for another person;
+• Give patients medication meant for another person

-• Fill the wrong medication;
+• Fill the wrong medication

-• Incorrectly record patient information; or
+• Incorrectly record patient information

-• Fail to update patient records to reflect a changed condition.
+• Fail to update patient records to reflect a changed condition

 Common Injuries in Drug Injury Claims